smartdevicelink/protocol_spec/README.md

 Messages sent have a priority based on their Service Type.
 Lower values for service type have higher delivery priority.
 A message's payload's format is based on the different service types defined below.

 ### 4.3 RPC Service
+The RPC service is used to send requests, responses, and notifications between an application and a head unit.
+Valid messages are defined in the [RPC Specification](https://github.com/smartdevicelink/sdl_core/blob/develop/src/components/interfaces/MOBILE_API.xml).

 ### 4.4 Hybrid Service